How to Register a Car Without a Title

 Path 3: Affidavit of ownership (low-value or older vehicles)

-About a dozen states issue regular titles on a sworn affidavit for older or lower-value vehicles.
-Vermont is most permissive: any vehicle 15+ model years old can be registered on a notarized bill of sale, with no title issued at all.
-Maine, New Hampshire, and Idaho accept similar affidavits for 25+ year vehicles.
-Wisconsin and Minnesota allow affidavit titling under a $3,000 value cap.
-Cost: $25-$80 plus normal title fees.
+Roughly a dozen states will issue a regular title on a sworn affidavit for older or low-value vehicles.
+Vermont goes furthest: any vehicle 15+ model years old registers on a notarized bill of sale, with no title issued at all.
+Maine, New Hampshire, and Idaho accept similar affidavits once a vehicle hits 25 years.
+Wisconsin and Minnesota allow affidavit titling as long as the vehicle is under a $3,000 value cap.
+Figure $25-$80 on top of the normal title fees.

 Path 4: Abandoned-vehicle title

-If the vehicle was left on the petitioner's private property — driveway, tow yard, repair shop, storage facility — most states authorize an abandoned-vehicle title under separate statutes.
-The property owner sends certified-mail notice to the last registered owner and any lienholder, waits 30-90 days, then files for an abandoned-vehicle title with DMV.
-Mechanic's-lien titles work the same for repair shops with unpaid invoices and tow operators past statutory storage periods.
-Filing fees: $40-$150, no bond required — but strict notice procedure or the application is voided.
+When a vehicle gets left on your private property, whether that's a driveway, tow yard, repair shop, or storage facility, most states let you claim an abandoned-vehicle title under separate statutes.
+You send certified-mail notice to the last registered owner and any lienholder, wait somewhere between 30 and 90 days, then file for the abandoned-vehicle title with the DMV.
+Mechanic's-lien titles run on the same logic for repair shops sitting on unpaid invoices and tow operators past the statutory storage period.
+Filing fees land at $40-$150 and no bond is required, but the notice procedure is strict and one missed step voids the application.

 State-by-state cost and program comparison